Post Completion OPT

 - All employment (paid and unpaid) must be related to your major field of study.

 - Report all employment and address changes to ISSS within 10 days of the change.
-You will use the SEVP Portal or ISSS Employment Update Report form.
+You will use the SEVP Portal.
 The following information must be reported within 10 days:

 - Your residential address